redsanket/spark/external/hue/guide/index.rst

 About This Guide
 ================

-The goal of this guide is to help Yahoo developers use Hue, but is not intended to be a comprehensive guide.
-See the `Hue User Guide <http://cloudera.github.io/hue/docs-3.7.0/user-guide/index.html>`_ for a comprehensive guide.
+The goal of this guide is to help developers use a custom version of Hue for Yahoo.

+Keep in the mind that Cloudera version of Hue has some different features, and that some similar features described in the `Hue User Guide <http://cloudera.github.io/hue/docs-3.7.0/user-guide/index.html>`_ behave differently in Yahoo's Hue UI.

 .. _onboard: